 Our tip?
-Sign up for Global Entry instead, as that program comes with a TSA PreCheck membership and gets you through customs and immigration faster, too.
-The Platinum Card covers the entire $100 application fee, and membership lasts for five years.
+Sign up for Global Entry instead of TSA PreCheck, as that program comes with a TSA PreCheck membership and gets you through customs and immigration faster, too.
+The Platinum Card covers the entire $100 application fee once every four years, and membership lasts for five years.

 What Airports Offer CLEAR Service?